 4 Core Truths for Having a Digital Presence

-In today's competitive landscape, organizations that embrace digital transformation and keep up with the latest technology are more likely to succeed in the long run.
-There are four core truths that have developed over the last few years that we must accept to stay up to speed and that WordPress doesn't provide easy solutions to address these challenges.
+In today's competitive landscape, organizations that embrace digital transformation and keep up with the latest technology are more likely to succeed in the long term.
+There are four core truths that have emerged over the last few years that we must accept if we want to stay ahead of the curve.
+Unfortunately, WordPress doesn't provide easy solutions to address these challenges.
 These truths include:

 - Your content needs to be made available to important channels besides just your website (e.g., omnichannel, headless, open API).